 Candidates must be able to observe demonstrations and experiments in the basic and clinical sciences.
 This includes but is not limited to the ability to observe a patient accurately at a distance and close at hand.
-Observation requires the functional use of the sense of vision and somatic sensations.
+Observation requires the functional use of the vision and other senses.